PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-06 07:56:52
+Last updated: 2024-04-06 07:57:25
-Random Quote: Eleven: "Promise?"Mike: "It means something that you can't break.
-Ever." - Mike Wheeler
+Random Quote: In the end, love is a good reason for everything to fall apart. - Tokyo